realmsense/.github/profile/README.md

 good luck, half this code is absolute dog 💩

 This project *should* have been a monorepo, instead I used a script to simulate one:
+(was made using Gitea API, won't work with Github)
 <details>
   <summary>batch.sh</summary>